 Below is another trailer for Don't Worry Darling, which plays up even more of the psychological elements that the movie is going to dive in to.

 Olivia Wilde, Don’t Worry Darling director

-As mentioned above, Don’t Worry Darling will be Olivia Wilde’s second directing job following 2019’s Booksmart.
+As mentioned above, Don’t Worry Darling is Olivia Wilde’s second directing job following 2019’s Booksmart.
 Wilde was highly praised for her work on Booksmart, which earned a 96% on Rotten Tomatoes and an Independent Spirit Award for Best First Feature.

 Wilde isn’t slowing down as a director either.
-She has signed on to direct the movie Perfect, which will tell the story of famous US Olympics Kerri Strugg, and is in line to direct an Untitled Sony/Marvel movie, expected to be a female-centric story.
+She has signed on to direct the movie Perfect, which tells the story of famous US Olympics Kerri Strugg, and is in line to direct an Untitled Sony/Marvel movie, expected to be a female-centric story.

 Of course, before she broke out as a director, Wilde was a well known actress, whose credits include House, Tron: Legacy, Cowboys & Aliens, Drinking Buddies and Richard Jewell.
 She’s also set to appear in another 2022 movie, Damien Chazelle’s Babylon.

 Harry Styles' original song for Don't Worry Darling